brycewray/astro-site-legacy/src/pages/posts/2019/12/packing-up.md

 ## Before bundlers&nbsp;.&nbsp;.&nbsp;.

 I'd never heard of bundlers in general, or webpack in particular, until a year or so ago; and only in the last couple of months have I begun to "get" the whole point of bundlers.
 Now I am a firm believer in them.
 In the next few paragraphs, I'll endeavor to explain their purpose as best I can.
-I also ***highly*** encourage you to read a snappy article by [Victor Zhou](https://victorzhou.com/) called "[Why Webpack? (or, How Not to Serve JavaScript)](https://victorzhou.com/blog/why-you-should-use-webpack/)," which explains all this very, very well *and* entertainingly at the same time.
+I also ***highly*** encourage you to read a snappy article by [Victor Zhou](https://victorzhou.com/) called “[Why Webpack? (or, How Not to Serve JavaScript)](https://victorzhou.com/blog/why-you-should-use-webpack/),” which explains all this very, very well *and* entertainingly at the same time.

 Just as Mr. Zhou did, I will explain bundlers by describing the pains-in-the-fanny which their creators intended that they prevent.